yravinderkumar33/metabase/README.md

 4 - Trino is not available in Metabase as default database while its there with superset to query from HMS.

 5 - SSO is not available.
-Available with enterprise version
+Available with enterprise version.
+Open source version supports only Google and LDAP(Basic Auth)